rust-bakery/nom/doc/upgrading_to_nom_2.md

 # `AsChar::is_0_to_9` is now `AsChar::is_dec_digit`

+This makes the method naming more consistent.

 # the number parsing macros with configurable endianness now take an enum as argument instead of a boolean

-Using a boolean was confusing, there is now the `nom::Endianness` enum:
+Using a boolean to specify endianness was confusing, there is now the `nom::Endianness` enum:

 ```diff
 -    named!(be_tst32<u32>, u32!(true));